Tanakagi/Monitoring-Infrastructure-./README.md

 # Monitoring-Infrastructure.

 In this project, I used Systems Manager to install the CloudWatch agent on an EC2 instance.
-I configure it to collect both application and system metrics.
+I configured it to collect both application and system metrics.
+I created a real-time notification that informed me when an instance was stopped or terminated.
+Activated AWS Config rules to ensure compliance with tagging and Amazon Elastic Block Store (Amazon EBS) volumes.

 ## AWS services used:
 <b> **• AWS Systems Manager** - used to install CloudWatch agent on EC2 instance.</br>